bohlinger/wavy/docs/tutorials.rst

 .. code-block:: bash

-   $ ./wavyDownload.py -sat s3a -sd 2020110100 -ed 2020111000 -prov eumetsat -lev L2
+   $ ./wavyDownload.py -sat s3a -sd 2020110100 -ed 2020111000 -product eumetsat_L2

 4. read satellite data
 ######################
-Once the satellite data is downloaded one can access and read the data for further use in python.
+Once the satellite data is downloaded one can access and read the data for further use with **wavy** or other software.

 L3 data from cmems
 ******************

-L3 data can be read like:
+In python L3 data can be read by importing the satellite_class, choosing a region of interest, the variable of interest (Hs or U), the satellite mission, which product should be used, and whether a time window should be used as well as a start and possibly an end date.
+This could look like:

 .. code-block:: python3